Inner bounds via simultaneous decoding in quantum network information theory: Preliminaries

 By a quantum state or a density matrix in a Hilbert space $\cH$, we mean a Hermitian, positive semidefinite linear operator on $\cH$ with trace equal to one.
 By a POVM element $\Pi$ in $\cH$, we mean a Hermitian positive semidefinite linear operator on $\cH$ with eigenvalues between $0$ and $1$.
 Stated in terms of inequalities on Hermitian operators, $\zero \leq \Pi \leq \one$, where $\zero$, $\one$ denote the zero and identity operators on $\cH$.

-Since quantum probability is a generalisation of classical probability, one can talk of a so-called `classical POVM element'.
-Suppose we have a probability distribution $p(x)$, $x \in \cX$.
-A classical POVM element on $\cX$ is a function $f: \cX \rightarrow [0,1]$.
-The probability of accepting the POVM element $f$ is then $\sum_{x: x \in \cX} p(x) f(x)$.
-One can continue to use the operator formalism for classical probablity with the understanding that density matrices and POVM elements are now diagonal matrices.

 Let $\elltwo{v}$ denote the $\ell_2$-norm of a vector $v \in \cH$.
-For an operator $A$ on $\cH$, we use $\ellone{A}$ to denote the Schatten $\ell_1$-norm, aka trace norm, of $A$, which is nothing but the sum of singular values of $A$.
-We use $\ellinfty{A}$ to denote the Schatten $\ell_\infty$-norm, aka operator norm, of $A$, which is nothing but the largest singular value of $A$.
+For an operator $A$ on $\cH$, we use $\ellone{A}$ to denote the Schatten $\ell_1$-norm, also known as trace norm, of $A$, which is nothing but the sum of singular values of $A$.
+We use $\ellinfty{A}$ to denote the Schatten $\ell_\infty$-norm, also known as operator norm, of $A$, which is nothing but the largest singular value of $A$.
 For operators $A$, $B$ on $\cH$, we have the inequality